JagadeeshR14/EmotionPredictionFromText/README.md

 EXAMPLE 4 : Input: "Im missing your presence" - Predicted Emotion: Sadness

+EXAMPLE 5 : Input: "I feel I wanna get you closer and look at your eyes and have a gentle hug" - Predicted Emotion: Love

 ## CONCLUSION
 This project successfully built a Bidirectional LSTM model for emotion prediction in text data, achieving an accuracy of 0.8774464119291705.